Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Discussion and Future Work

 \section{Discussion and Future Work}

-Perturb-and-Revise is a training-free editing method that is fast and effective, opening up new possibilities.
-The main point of the paper is that parameter perturbation is of prime importance in achieving this.
-Regarding this approach, one can draw an analogy with SDEdit~\cite{meng2021sdedit}, which injects Gaussian noise for image editing and is commonly adopted in many image editing pipelines.
+Perturb-and-Revise (PnR) is a training-free editing method that is fast and effective, opening up new possibilities.
+The main point of the paper is that parameter perturbation is of prime importance in achieving these results.
+This approach can be compared to SDEdit (Meng et al., 2021), which injects Gaussian noise for image editing and is commonly adopted in many image editing pipelines.
 Indeed, PnR demonstrates that similar yet general principles can be applied in parameter space for 3D editing.

-While PnR currently focuses on static 3D scenes, future research in this direction could extend the principles of parameter perturbation to 4D neural fields representing dynamic scenes.
-This extension would enable powerful video editing applications, such as modifying the motion of objects or characters while preserving their appearance and physical plausibility.
+While PnR currently focuses on static 3D scenes, future research could extend the proposed methods to 4D neural fields representing dynamic scenes.
+This extension would enable powerful video editing applications, such as modifying the motion of objects or characters in a 3D-consistent way while preserving their appearance and physical plausibility.